mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Installation/index.md

  ![MAMP](UpgradeMySQLNotice.png)

 7. When the installation process is finished and you open MAMP PRO for the first time you prompted to update your databases.
+Update your databases.

 ![MAMP](UpgradeMySQL.png)